CvO-Theory/apt/doc/using.md

       Parser for format foo not found.
     Supported parsers: petrify apt synet

+Of course, it is also possible to generate file output in another file format:

+    $ java -jar apt.jar coverab lola:input.lola synet:output.g

 There are two modules which use external programs.
 These are the "use-synet" and "use-petrify" modules.
 If you want to use these modules, you need to make sure that your PATH variable contains the directory where those programs are located.